 These batteries can be dangerous if you don’t look after them properly.

 To prevent accidents, make sure you purchase batteries from a reliable supplier.
 Don’t carry them loose in your pocket, get a carry case or keep them inside your vaporizer.
 If the plastic around your batteries starts to wear down, make sure you throw them out responsibly and get a new set.

 Vaping is fun

 Don’t take vaping too seriously, especially when someone wants to draw you into an argument about the relative pluses and minuses of vaping (trust me it will happen).

 Remember that you started vaping for a reason and don’t worry about what anyone else thinks.
 And don’t be afraid to have fun with vaping.
-Pick out the wildest e-liquid you can find, chat to other vapers at work and in smoking areas and attend vaping conventions.
+Pick out the wildest vape juice flavor you can find, chat to other vapers at work and in smoking areas and attend vaping conventions.
 It’s all good fun.